 If the student is found to have provided false or misleading information in their Abu Dhabi University application and supporting documents, or if the student fails to disclose relevant information in order to meet Abu Dhabi University admissions requirements, the Admissions, Enrollment & International Relations Department will reject the student's application to Abu Dhabi University or immediately deactivate the student's registration status and freeze any on-campus activities in which he/she is involved.
-Students will also sign the Abu Dhabi University Code of Honor once they receive their admission offer.
+Students will also sign and agree to the terms of the Abu Dhabi University Code of Honor once they submit their applications.